The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 At the crossroads between London Road and Guanock Place, in King’s Lynn, there is a statue of Frederick Savage, an engineer of late 19th century which was also mayor of the town.
 The artist decided to add a colored tongue and an ice cream.
 Make a smile!

-The Big Apple was one of Banksy’s favorite canvases.
+The Big Apple was one of Banksy’s favorite canvases, so it had be included in Banksy guide.
 For example, in 2008 it was the place of The Village Pet Store & Charcoal Grill, an art installation.
 It took the form of a fake pet shop, criticizing our relationship with animals and questioning the ethics and sustainability of factory farming.
 It featured creepy exemplars, like chicken nuggets with legs dipping themselves in sauce.

 New York was also the city of the Better Out than in Residency, a one-month period in October 2013 during which Banksy created one artwork a day.